J-shw/Menstrudel/CONTRIBUTING.md

     * `bugfix/app/fix-user-login-crash`
     * `docs/wear/update-build-instructions`

-3. Add your changes and commit them with a clear commit message.

-4. Push your branch and open a pull request against the `dev` branch.

-5. Clearly describe the changes in your pull request.
+6. Clearly describe the changes in your pull request.